 - Still working within the NASBLA framework, complete DBW course content approval.
 California approval is the second part of the NASBLA approval process.

-- Understand and complete a California Boater Card (CBC) Data Compliance Agreement.
+- Understand and complete a California Boater Card Data Compliance Agreement.

-- Complete a CBC application including contact information, a copy of your current NASBLA/California certification letter (and any previous letter verifying approval since January 1, 2015) and copies of your current course certificate and/or card.
+- Complete a California Boater Card application including contact information, a copy of your current NASBLA/California certification letter (and any previous letter verifying approval since January 1, 2015) and copies of your current course certificate and/or card.
 An application can be found on our website.

 What will the California Boater Card Data Compliance Agreement include?